 The first point of call before doing any exercise, or more importantly competing if you’re an athlete, is ensuring that you begin in an optimally hydrated state.
+Deciding what to drink before exercise can make a big impact on performance by avoiding starting exercise in a dehydrated state.
 So, how does dehydration affect sports performance?
 Turning up dehydrated puts added pressure on your body to supply muscles with nutrients and oxygen, meaning your heart needs to work much harder to meet that demand resulting in premature fatigue.

 There’s a very easy way to determine how hydrated you are by checking your urine.
 Colour, volume and smell are good indicators of hydration status – dark colour, small amounts and strong smells can all signal dehydration.
 Monitoring hydration status should be a key part of your training!
 See the urine colour chart to manage your hydration practises.